MPJY/life/README-EN.md

 3.1.1.
 When this game is streamed, the download button must not be small (outside 5 pixels);

 3.1.2.
-When this game is streamed, the download speed shall be more than 1MB (including, speed measurement in Liaoning and Beijing);
+When this game is streamed, the download speed shall be more than 1MB/s (At Liaoning and Beijing test speed.);

 3.1.3.
 When this game is distributed, the author and these Terms shall be indicated, and the downloader shall also comply with it;